unspezifisch/portredirect/README.md

 ![PortRedirect Logo showing a green pipe with the text superimposed with golden color](./docs/portredirect_logo.png)

-## Intro
+## Introduction

-PortRedirect is basically a user space TCP forwarding solution.
-It is split into **server** and **client** sides.
+PortRedirect is a lightweight user-space TCP forwarder that bridges your frontend and backend via a secure QUIC tunnel.
+It has two components:

-**Server:** Redirects incoming TCP connections (e.g., port 443) to a remote *client* through a persistent QUIC connection.
-It acts as a QUIC server (e.g., port 1234 on a private interface) with a custom PortRedirect-RS application protocol
+- **Server:** Listens for incoming TCP connections (e.g., on port 443) and tunnels them over a persistent QUIC connection.

-*In short:* Accepts incoming TCP connections and forwards them over a QUIC connection.

-**Client:** Redirects incoming server-initiated QUIC streams (multiple streams inside one connection) to a *destination* TCP host and port (e.g., `localhost:4433`, where an HTTPS server might be running).
-It acts as a QUIC client by initiating the connection to the QUIC server

-*In short:* Connects to the QUIC server and relays the tunneled streams to a designated destination.
+- **Client:** Connects to the QUIC server, receives tunneled streams, and forwards them to the target TCP service (e.g., `localhost:4433`).

+Both use a pre-shared key (PSK) for authentication and auto-generate certificates on first run (stored in `~/.config/portredirect`).

 ### **Bling:**

 [![codecov](https://codecov.io/gh/unspezifisch/portredirect-rs/graph/badge.svg?token=TJSQNU6NMR)](https://codecov.io/gh/unspezifisch/portredirect-rs)

-### **Concept:**
+### Concept

 Let us sneakily introduce show you how this tunneling tool works, while describing essentially one of our CI tests.

-Imagine running a web server such as nginx for HTTPS traffic—but instead, we use an iperf3 server to benchmark connection performance.
-In real-world scenarios, many clients can connect to a server in parallel, and all traffic must be reliably forwarded.
-In our CI tests, we compare two configurations: a baseline direct connection and a tunneled connection using PortRedirect-RS.

-Below, **Figure 1** illustrates the baseline scenario where the iperf3 client connects directly to the iperf3 server over a standard TCP connection.
-This setup serves as our control measurement.
+Imagine comparing a direct TCP connection with one tunneled via QUIC.
+In the **baseline scenario** (Figure 1), an iperf3 client connects directly to an iperf3 server over TCP.
+In contrast, **Figure 2** shows how PortRedirect-RS intercepts the traffic: the server tunnels TCP connections over QUIC, and the client forwards them to the actual service.

 #### Figure 1: Baseline (Direct) Connection

 ![Baseline Connection Diagram](docs/benchmark_baseline_test.png)

-*This diagram shows a direct TCP connection between the iperf3 client and server.*
+*Direct TCP connection between the iperf3 client and server.*

-In contrast, **Figure 2** demonstrates how PortRedirect-RS facilitates a tunneled connection.
-Here, the iperf3 client connects to an intermediate port monitored by the portredirect_server.
-The server encapsulates the TCP traffic in a persistent QUIC tunnel, which is then received by the portredirect_client and forwarded to the iperf3 server.
-This configuration simulates a scenario where services are hidden behind a secure tunnel, yet performance remains robust.

 #### Figure 2: Tunneled Connection via PortRedirect

 ![Tunneled Connection Diagram](docs/benchmark_tunneled_test.png)

-*This diagram illustrates how traffic is encapsulated in a QUIC tunnel by the portredirect_server and forwarded by the portredirect_client to the iperf3 server.*
+*Traffic is encapsulated in a QUIC tunnel by the server and forwarded by the client to the iperf3 server.*

 ## Installation

-The easiest way to install PortRedirect-RS is via Cargo.
-Once installed, both binaries will be available on your system.
+Install via Cargo to get both binaries:

 ```sh
 cargo install portredirect